 I have the greatest respect for teachers, and I know plenty of them.
 As a parent, I now see what makes a competent teacher, and what makes a great one for my own children.
 For the most part, I had great teachers.
 Inspiring teachers who took their role in my life seriously.
 I remember so many of them fondly.
 My 4th grade teacher taught us how to write a check.
 My 5th grade teacher taught us how to shake hands properly.
 My 9th grade English teacher told us she didn’t wear cosmetics because they were tested on animals.
 Those are just a few of the things they taught me that have informed my life.

 Thank you, wonderful teachers from my past.
-I owe you more than I can every repay.
+I owe you more than I can ever repay.